lmBored/Awesome-JBI010/README.md

 Sort the list, reverse = False means sorting in ascending order

 <!-- TOC --><a name="here-are-some-cool-tricks-with-list"></a>
-## Here are some cool tricks with list:
+## Here are some cool tricks with list

 **Getting the value with highest occurences in a list:**